hpcugent/vsc_user_docs/mkdocs/docs/HPC/torque_frontend_via_jobcli.md

 ## Slurm backend

-Just like Torque, [Slurm](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) is a resource manager for submitting and managing jobs on an HPC cluster.
-Currently, Slurm is the most popular workload manager on HPC systems worldwide, however it makes use of different commands that are less intuitive and user friendly than Torque/PBS.
+[Slurm](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) is a resource manager for submitting and managing jobs on an HPC cluster, similar to Torque (but more advanced/modern in some ways).
+Currently, Slurm is the most popular workload manager on HPC systems worldwide, but it has a user interface that is different and in some sense less user friendly than Torque/PBS.

 ## jobcli